Marriage + Pre Nuptial

 To ensure the smooth finalisation of property matters, John R Quinn & Co lawyers have conveyancing expertise and comprehensive experience in matters pertaining to the transfer, sale or purchase of property.

 On your behalf, we will liaise efficiently with relevant banking institutions, estate agents, solicitors and their clients.

 We can also facilitate other financial arrangements, such as superannuation splitting and the preparation of binding financial agreements.

-It is essential to have your will drafted by someone whom you can trust and who fully understands your family circumstances.
+It is essential that your will is drafted by someone who fully understands your family circumstances.

-John R Quinn & Co’s James Barkell has particular expertise in Family Provision matters.
-These include:
+John R Quinn and Co’s Barry Beilby has particular expertise in Succession Act matters.
+These include;

 - Deceased estates